zammo-ai/Zammo-Voice-Only-Web-Bot-Sample/README.md

 On mobile, there is an additional restriction in which audio needs to be played right after the action to allow the app to play audio later in any asynchronous part.

-When making changes, you will need to ensure that these two requirements are met; otherwise, you may experience issues where no sound will be played for the bot prompt.
+When making changes, you must ensure these two requirements are met; otherwise, you may experience issues where no sound will be played for the bot prompt.

 In the sample, we display a modal to inform the user that the application accesses the microphone.
 When the user approves, we play a short silence which helps meet the two criteria.

 #### Troubleshooting on Mobile

-When troubleshooting on mobile, it can be difficult to access the console to view error messages.
+When troubleshooting on mobile, accessing the console to view error messages can be complex.
 The sample has [Eruda](https://github.com/liriliri/eruda) imported that you can turn on by passing a query argument `debug` to the URL where you host the sample.

 You can then add additional `console.log` to the sample and view the debug on mobile or any other device.

 ### Notes

-We recommend ensuring that your changes align with [accessibility standards](https://www.w3.org/WAI/standards-guidelines/wcag/).
+We recommend ensuring your changes align with [accessibility standards](https://www.w3.org/WAI/standards-guidelines/wcag/).

 ## Contribution

 Zammo does not accept direct contributions to this repository, but our team would love to get your feedback.
 The primary channel for sending your feedback will be to use the form on our [website](https://zammo.ai).

-If you are already a Zammo customer, please engage with our Customer Success teams or your account manager.
+If you are already a Zammo customer, don't hesitate to get in touch with our Customer Success teams or your account manager.

 ## License